top of page

 • Playing gold Biomes earns you 3 points.

-• Playing Platinum Biomes earns you 4 points.
+• Playing a Platinum Biome earns you 4 points.

 Lastly, there are two more ways to earn points: